 3. Improved attitudes to learning and learning behaviours

-The use of dedicated intervention areas also helped with pupil concentration and engagement as it provided quieter places for children to learn and regulate their behaviour.
+The use of dedicated intervention areas helped with pupil concentration and engagement as it provided quieter places for children to learn and regulate their behaviour.
+Planned training on Walk Thrus will further improve this area.